 Indirect benefits of the defence relationship include Canada's access to information and technology in addition to the increased interoperability of the US and Canadian militaries.
+13

-Information about US mili-tary planning and policy development is of considerable interest to Canada, and it is substantially available through NORAD.
-More-over, the US has arguably the world's most sophisticated intelligence community, and Canada has privileged access to it and its products.
-Finally, American confidence is created not only by the formality of the NORAD agreement, but also by a degree of material commitment to common goals.
-When Canada contributes, the US sees that as burden-sharing, which may in turn be the basis for sharing such things as related technologies.16 tus for Canada's sustained support to NORAD.
-Canada's contribution, while modest, has yielded both direct benefits in terms of cost sharing and other intangible advantages such as ensuring a voice in the wider dimensions of the strategic defence of the continent.
-To further appreciate the rationale for increasing Canada's contribution to NORAD, an assess-ment of the current strategic situation is in order.
+Information about US military planning and policy development is of considerable interest to Canada, and it is substantially available through NORAD.
+14 Moreover, the US has arguably the world's most sophisticated intelligence community, and Canada has privileged access to it and its products.
+15 Finally, American confidence is created not only by the formality of the NORAD agreement, but also on a degree of material commitment to common goals.
+When Canada contributes, the US sees that as burden-sharing, which may in turn be the basis for sharing such things as related technologies.
+16

-NORAD has endured 43 years within a dynamic international environment and in the process has undergone significant organ-izational change.
-In this context, this discussion has served to introduce the impeComment [M1]:
+NORAD has endured 43 years within a dynamic international environment and in the process has undergone significant organizational change.
+In this context, this discussion has served to introduce the impetus for Canada's sustained support to NORAD.
+Canada's contribution, while modest, has yielded both direct benefits in terms of cost sharing and other intangible advantages such as ensuring a voice in the wider dimensions of the strategic defence